jdlich/download-squarespace-images/README.md

 ## How to Use

+First, clone this repository:

+    $ git clone git@github.com:jdlich/download-squarespace-images.git
+    $ cd download-squarespace-images

 Install gem dependencies:

     $ bundle install

-Run script via Rake (where `BLOG_URL` is the absolute URL to your Squarespace blog, which is not necessarily your home page):
+To download squarespace images, run the script via Rake (where `BLOG_URL` is the absolute URL to your Squarespace blog, which is not necessarily your home page):

     $ rake download_images[BLOG_URL]